Chithi 2: Plot

 Sharada is an honest teacher.
 She is married to Shanmugam under circumstances as his first wife, and Sharada's elder sister had run away with her lover.
 She even takes complete responsibility for Shanmugam and Padma's children Kalai and Anbu.
-Mallika, a rich lady who wished to get married to Shanmugam is revealed to have helped in chasing away Padma and her lover.
+Mallika, a rich lady who wished to marry Shanmugam is revealed to have helped in chasing away Padma and her lover.
 Sharada gives birth to a girl, and Mallika's brother Dharma and his wife Gowri too have a girl.
-Dharma's baby loses breath and is taken to hospital and declared dead.
-A dejected Dharma takes his dead baby but sees Sharada's car in an accident and swaps the baby.
+Dharma's baby is seemingly stillborn and is taken to hospital and declared dead.
+A dejected Dharma takes his dead baby but sees Sharada's car in an accident and swaps his baby with hers.
 Sharada comes to consciousness and learns her child is stolen, and to everyone's surprise, Dharma's baby survives and Sharada raises her as her daughter and names her Venba.
 Sharada deals with various issues that trouble her family and keeps them closer.
 Nandini, Anbu's wife has an enmity with Sharada and Venba who had previously insulted her for a misunderstanding.
 Nandini learns about Venba's birth and breaks it open on her birthday.
 Venba feels shattered but gathers herself and considers the family hers.
-Kavin, a London MBA graduate, and Mallika's son returns to India to work for his company "Kavin industries".
+Kavin, a London MBA graduate, and Mallika's son returns to India to work for his company "Kavin Industries".
 Venba works as his secretary and he slowly falls in love with her.
-Mallika pressurizes him to get married to Yazhini, her brother Dharma's daughter.
-Dharma soon realizes that Venba is his daughter after Sharada's relative Gomathinayagam reveals the truth about her birth.
-Kavin proposes to Venba who rejects him and suggests he get married to Yazhini for betterment as Sharada and Mallika are at loggerheads because Sharada had exposed Mallika's illegal activities to the police.
+Mallika pressures him to marry Yazhini, her brother Dharma's daughter.
+However, Dharma soon learns that Venba is his real daughter after Sharada's relative Gomathinayagam reveals the truth about her birth.
+Kavin proposes to Venba who rejects him and suggests he marry Yazhini for betterment as Sharada and Mallika are at loggerheads because Mallika thinks that Sharada had exposed her illegal activities to the police when in fact it's Nandini who did it.
 Kavin who knows Venba loves him, secretly takes her to a temple and ties the sacred marriage chain as she is praying.
 A shocked Venba keeps this a secret and lies to Kavin that she has donated the gold chain he put on her.
 A saddened but determined Kavin tries to win her heart while his marriage preparations are going on with Yazhini.
 Soon Sharada learns that Yazhini is her real daughter and Venba is Dharma's daughter.
 She goes into a dilemma as Venba too confesses that she loves Kavin.
 She sends Venba away so Yazhini can get married in peace.
 Dharma learns about Kavin and Venba's marriage and goes to announce to his family that Venba is the real heir of the family but soon meets with an accident and lands in a coma.
 After a series of events, it is revealed that Kavin and Venba are already married, and Venba faces the wrath of her family.
 They soon accept the truth and get Kavin and Venba legally married.
 Sharada shifts to Singapore with her family to continue her services as a teacher there.